Irreducible MultiQutrit Correlations in Greenberger-Horne-Zeilinger Type States: Introduction

 \section{Introduction}

 Coherent superposition is the essential distinction between a quantum system and a classical one.
-The distinction is more significant in composite systems, which appears in the non-classical correlations in the quantum systems.
-Many concepts have been presented to describe the correlations.
-For instance, the entanglement \cite{EPR} depicts the nonseparability of the state of a composite quantum system, and the nonlocality is characterized by violation of a Bell inequality \cite{Bell}, which means the local measurement outcomes of the state cannot be described by a local hidden variables model.
+This distinction becomes more significant in composite systems, which appears in the non-classical correlations in the quantum systems.
+Many concepts have been developed to describe these correlations, such as the entanglement \cite{EPR} which depicts the nonseparability of the state of a composite quantum system.
+Another concept refers to the nonlocality is characterized by violation of a Bell inequality \cite{Bell}, which means that the local measurement outcomes of the state cannot be described by a local hidden variables model.

-In the information based viewpoint, the correlation in a quantum system be viewed as the relationship of the whole state and its subsystem.
+In the information-based viewpoint, the correlation in a quantum system can be viewed as the relationship of the whole system and its subsystems.
 Namely, it measures the degree a quantum state can be described by the reduced states of its subsystems.
-The total correlation \cite{Correlation} in a multipartite quantum system is defined as the difference between the sum of the von Neumann entropies of all the subsystems and the von Neumann entropy of the whole system.
-The so called quantum Discord \cite{PhysRevLett.88.017901,henderson2001classical,datta2008quantum}, widely studied in very recent years, is considered as the quantum part (opposite the classical one) of the total correlation, in a scheme to classify the correlations.
-In the current paper, we concerns us in another classification, in which the total correlation in a multiparty system is divided into different levels, namely pairwise, triplewise...
+The total correlation \cite{Correlation} in a multipartite quantum system has been defined as the difference between the sum of the von Neumann entropies of all the subsystems and that of the whole system, while the so-called quantum discord \cite{PhysRevLett.88.017901,henderson2001classical,datta2008quantum}, widely studied in very recent years, was considered to be the quantum part (opposite to the classical one) of the total correlation.
+In the current paper, we concerns us in another alternative classification, in which the total correlation in a multiparty system is divided into different levels, namely pairwise, triplewise and so forth.